 The good news is there are some property tax exemptions for New York homeowners, including the school tax relief (STAR) program, senior, veterans’, disabled and agricultural exemptions.

 Along with high property taxes, homeowners insurance is no bargain in New York.
-It has the eighth-highest annual premium at an average $1,500 per year.
+Its annual premium sits at an average of $1,256 per year, according to ValuePenguin.
 If you’re looking at an area in the southern part of the state, you’ll most likely have a mandatory hurricane deductible.
 That’s something to keep in mind when calculating potential costs.

 Another concern is flooding, which hit the state hard during Hurricane Irene in 2011 and even worse with Hurricane Sandy in 2012.
 Coverage isn’t provided in standard homeowner policies, so you’ll want to look into the National Flood Insurance Program.
 The New York Department of Financial Services’ website has a section on homeowners insurance with guides for choosing a policy, as well as determining how much insurance you need.